qbicsoftware-archive/qube-cli/docs/adding_new_templates.rst

 Step by step guide to adding new templates
 ------------------------------------------

-Let's assume that we are planning to add a new commandline `Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ template to mlf-core.
+Let's assume that we are planning to add a new commandline `Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ template to qube.
 We discussed our design at length with the core team and they approved our plan.
-For the sake of this tutorial **we assume that the path / always points to /mlf_core**.
+For the sake of this tutorial **we assume that the path / always points to /qube**.
-Hence, at this level we see ``mlf_core.py`` and a folder per CLI command.
+Hence, at this level we see ``cli.py`` and a folder per CLI command.

 1. Let's add our brainfuck template information to ``/create/templates/available_templates.yml`` below the ``cli`` section.